andrerferrer/dedemos/README.md

 - [Basics](https://github.com/andrerferrer/background-jobs-demo) - How to implement background jobs in the Model.
 - [In the controller with Devise](https://github.com/andrerferrer/background-jobs-devise-demo) - How to implement background jobs in the Controller.

+### Chats
+- [Create a Chat](https://github.com/andrerferrer/chat-demo#goal) - How to create a chat in Rails 6.
+- [Handle CSS on a Chat](https://github.com/andrerferrer/handle-css-on-chat-demo#goal) - How to handle the css in a chat.

 ### Dates (working with dates in general)
 - [Time in Rails](https://github.com/andrerferrer/time-in-rails#goal) - How to work with time (_lato sensu_) in `Rails`.
 - [Nice date](https://github.com/andrerferrer/nice-date-demo#goal) - How to implement an easy date picker in rails using the simple form gem.